 During vocals tracking, a film crew, headed by award winning producer and director, Fabio Jafet came in to prepare an EPK (Electronic Press Kit).
-Filming ended early due to some label confrontations that will be mentioned later, but Fabio, a real pro, was able to produce a great EPK w/ the time & budget he was given and footage available.
+Filming ended early due to some label confrontations that will be mentioned later, but Fabio, was able to produce a great EPK w/ the time & budget he was given and footage available.
 Check it out:

 Now, on to “extra curricular” sounds.
 The band wanted a segue between each song to lead into the next track, and add some strings and additional percussion.
 Unfortunately, the album was behind schedule.
 The label demanded the masters in 2 days.
 So, the band scrapped their plans and went straight into mixing.
 The next 32 hours were spent agonizing over the tracks, and without any automation, efforts seemed futile.
 Nevertheless, Bob and the guys mixed the entire album, including segues in just enough time to deliver the album by the end of the next work day.
 (You see, Aezra held final payment until all the masters were received and Bob’s studio rent and other bills were passed due.)
 Truth be told, Bob Hoag certainly performed a mini-miracle to get 15 songs and 6 segues in a presentable condition.
 So, the exchange of reels, DATs and CDRs was made for a check and a promise that each track would be remixed as many times as required by Aezra.
 Unfortunately, after the 32-hour marathon mixes were dispersed throughout the company, it was decided in less than that amount of time that the mixes were so bad that Aezra would not give Bob Hoag another chance to remix them (for free, mind you).
 And so the battle of mixes began…